 While probiotics are often a helpful supplement for many people, prebiotics maybe even more potent.
 Probiotics deliver good bacteria to the right location in the large or small intestine, but if there is nothing for them to eat when they get there, they will die out.
 Prebiotics, on the other hand, provide food that allows for the creation of a sustainable colony of healthy bacteria that won’t revert to an unhealthy type over time.
 Jetson’s prebiotic Gut Prep is a great addition to your first month of taking probiotics to provide a source of ‘food’ for the healthy bacteria you’re adding to your diet.

 The need for prebiotics today is higher than ever.
 Researchers believe that antibiotic use early in life could permanently adjust the composition of the gut microbiome, putting people at higher risk of certain diseases.
-Conditions include urinary tract infections and inflammatory bowel diseases such as ulcerative colitis and Crohn’s.
+Conditions include urinary tract infections and inflammatory bowel diseases such as ulcerative colitis and Crohn's.
+The best probiotics after antibiotics can help to prevent these conditions.

 For many people, the modern high-fat diet is problematic too.
 Overgrowth of bad bacteria leads some people to develop chronic cramping, gas, and diarrhea.
 The best solution is to change the diet and supplement with products that provide more nutrition for the good bacteria in the gut.